Jumping All Over the World (song)

 "Jumping All Over the World" is a song by German musical group Scooter, taken from their 13th studio album, Jumping All Over the World (2007).
-In the United Kingdom, it was the band's highest-charting single in five years, reaching number 28 in the UK Singles Chart.
+In the United Kingdom, it was the band's highest-charting single in five years, reaching number 28 on the UK Singles Chart.
 The radio edit of the song features an extra verse, an altered opening, and an added crowd chorus near the end of the song.
 This differs from the album edit that has only one verse and no crowd chorus.